nekrut/anvil-portal/content/learn/learn.md

 Analysis Oriented Workspaces

+TODO:
 Featured Workspaces

+TODO:

 ### Workspace Permissions

+TODO:

 ### Using Workspaces

+TODO:

 ### Workspaces and Billing

+TODO:

 AnVIL and all of its components are free to use, however, as  Terra runs on the Google Cloud Platform (GCP), certain workspace activities, such as running an analysis,  storing analysis results, or downloading data may incur Google Cloud Platform (GCP) fees.

 When a workspace is created either from scratch or by cloning another workspace, the workspace is linked to a Terra Billing Project.

 Terra Billing Projects are in turn,  linked with a single Google Cloud Billing Account.
 Through this mechanism, the costs associated with the workspace are passed through to the specified Google Cloud Billing Account.

 Performing the following workspace activities will incur costs on GCP that will be passed through to the workspace’s Terra Billing Project’s Google Cloud Billing Account:

 1. Uploading data to the workspace bucket - the upload network transfer or ingress is free however there will be a CGP fee for storing the data in the bucket over time.

 1. Writing a Jupyter Notebook  - Notebooks are stored in the workspaces bucket.
 Uploading the notebook is free.
 There will be storage charges for the notebook.

 1. “Launching a Cloud Environment” - This term is used to indicate the  launching of a single machine or cluster to run a notebook or workflow.
 The charges will depend on the type of machine and number of processors selected as well as any disk or ram space used.
 This is also referred to as “Launching a Workspace”

 1. Storage for persistent disk associated with any paused cloud environments.